mjhea0/awesome-fastapi/README.md

 - [OpenTelemetry FastAPI Instrumentation](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/instrumentation/opentelemetry-instrumentation-fastapi) - Library provides automatic and manual instrumentation of FastAPI web frameworks, instrumenting http requests served by applications utilizing the framework.
 - [Prerender Python Starlette](https://github.com/BeeMyDesk/prerender-python-starlette) - Starlette middleware for Prerender.
 - [Prometheus FastAPI Instrumentator](https://github.com/trallnag/prometheus-fastapi-instrumentator) - A configurable and modular Prometheus Instrumentator for your FastAPI application.
+- [Simplehook](https://simplehook.dev/) - Receive webhooks at a stable URL in your FastAPI app with one line of code.
+Also exposes a Pull API for AI agents.
 - [SlowApi](https://github.com/laurents/slowapi) - Rate limiter (based on [Flask-Limiter](https://flask-limiter.readthedocs.io)).
 - [Starlette Context](https://github.com/tomwojcik/starlette-context) - Allows you to store and access the request data anywhere in your project, useful for logging.
 - [Starlette Exporter](https://github.com/stephenhillier/starlette_exporter) - One more prometheus integration for FastAPI and Starlette.